Meet Our Team

 Emily has clinical training in Attachment-Based Family Therapy, Ecosystemic Structural Family Therapy, Trauma-Focused Cognitive Behavioral Health, Child-Parent Psychotherapy, and mindfulness-based modalities.
 She tailors treatment to each individual’s specific needs, using a strengths-based approach.
 She is also a certified Sexual Assault Counselor who has volunteered on crisis hotlines and provided crisis counseling and education.

-Jan Bookwalter, CTRS
+Jan Bookwalter, LSW, CTRS

 About Jan Bookwalter